MAS(S) is a new work by artists Tristan Shorr and Rae Champion (CONCRETE) and created in collaboration with artist Lomond Campbell.

 Audiences can attend both parts of the work or just one.
 The inside sound sculpture allows audiences to sit or stand watching the sculptures movements and generative sonic creation, listening to the soundscape as it develops.

-The siren walk will start at a specific time once a day where audiences/ participants will actively engage in a guided communal walk between the siren calls, mapping and collectively allowing the powerful sonic capabilities of these voices to empower those experiencing the work.
+The Voice Siren Walk will start at a specific time once a day where audiences/ participants will actively engage in a guided communal walk between the siren calls, mapping and collectively allowing the powerful sonic capabilities of these voices to empower those experiencing the work.

 Konstiantyu Tereschenko